-The Blue Roof Survey Program was created to quantify the number and location of households in Puerto Rico with remaining blue roofs or the households whose structures had a blue roof at one time and continue to have severe hurricane damage as verified through a field survey.
-These structures were identified and confirmed through a field site visit in order for PRDOH to offer, the PRDOH may offer the opportunity to receive assistance by directly referring the household to the CDBG-DR Home Repair, Reconstruction, or Relocation Program or CDBG-MIT Single-Family Housing Mitigation Program.
+The Blue Roof Survey Program was created to quantify the number and location of households in Puerto Rico which remain with blue roofs or the households whose structures had a blue roof at one time and continue to have severe hurricane damage as verified through a field survey.
+These structures were identified and confirmed through a field site visit in which PRDOH offered the opportunity to receive assistance by directly referring the household to the CDBG-DR Home Repair, Reconstruction, or Relocation Program or CDBG-MIT Single-Family Housing Mitigation Program.

-The first phase of the Blue Roof Survey Program was achieved and completed by PRDOH.
-This phase consisted of the performing a desktop-based analysis using historical and latest satellite imagery software.
+PRDOH carried out and completed the first phase of the Blue Roof Survey Program.
+This phase consisted of performing a desktop-based analysis using historical and latest satellite imagery software.
 The territory of Puerto Rico was divided into sectors, each square 1,500 meters on each side, resulting in 4,852 sectors covering the whole island.
 With the use of high-definition satellite imagery, PRDOH performed an initial analysis to identify structures that have/had a blue roof.
-Once the structurewas identified, the GIS location was captured and recorded on a blue roof feature class layer of the GIS software.
+Once the structure was identified, the GIS location was captured and recorded on a blue roof feature class layer of the GIS software.
 Once all structures were identified within a sector, the polygon area's analysis was deemed complete.
-This process is then completed once PRDOH had analyzed all the sectors.
+This process was then completed once PRDOH had analyzed all the sectors.

 The second phase of the Blue Roof Survey Program entailed the performance of field surveys to confirm the results of the desktop review.
-During the site visits, PRDOH gathered information about the desktop review identified structures, as well as added the information from any structures that were not discovered through the desktop review, but found through the field survey, to the database.
-The information gathered included the material construction type (concrete, wood, metal, mixed material, etc.), the type of structure (single-family home, multi-family home, attached housing, manufactured housing, etc.), and any other physical characteristics of the structure, including the remaining hurricane damage.
+During the site visits, PRDOH gathered information about the desktop review identified structures, and added the information from structures not discovered through the desktop review, but found through the field survey, to the database.
+The information gathered included the material construction type (concrete, wood, metal, mixed material, etc.), the type of structure (singlefamily home, multi-family home, attached housing, manufactured housing, etc.), and any other physical characteristics of the structure, including the remaining hurricane damage.
 When possible, the Program conducted an interview with a household occupant to gather pertinent information to understand better how the PRDOH may assist the household.

-Currently, PRDOH is evaluating the information gathered from the desktop review and fields surveywill use this information to determine the best way to assist these households.
-This may include making a direct referral to CDBG-DR R3 Program or CDBG-MIT Single-Family Housing Mitigation Program.
-The Blue Roof Repair Program objective is to target and fix the blue roofs remaining in Puerto Rico as a result of Hurricanes Irma and María.
-The Program is projected to pursue compliance with HUD's LMI National Objective, with an eligible activity of Housing Rehabilitation under Section 105(a)(4) - Housing Construction, Acquisition.
+Currently, PRDOH reviews the information gathered from the desktop review and fields survey to determine the best way to assist these households.
+This may include making a direct referral to the CDBG-DR R3 Program or CDBG-MIT Single-Family Housing Mitigation Program.